 The long-term view and the wisdom of 20-year investments

 The lesson from history is to keep your nerve at times of turbulence.
 But data also highlights the merits of long-term investing.

-The timeframe of five years is usually suggested as the minimum for stockmarket investment on the basis this allows investors to experience the ups and downs of a normal market cycle; though, as ever with investment, nothing is guaranteed.
+The timeframe of five years is usually suggested by many as an appropriate minimum for stockmarket investment on the basis this allows investors to experience the ups and downs of a normal market cycle; though, as ever with investment, nothing is guaranteed.

 To offer an illustration, analysis by Ritholtz Wealth Management of the S&P 500 between 1927 and 2014, shows the benchmark US index recording positive returns across 88% of all five-year periods.
 That figure rises to 94% for 10-year periods while there has yet to be a negative return over a 20-year timeframe.